kaunik-chakraborty/phi3-onnx-quantization-inference/README.md

 ## Files

--   `quantize_phi3.py`: Script to download and quantize the Phi-3.5 Mini Instruct model.
+-   `quantize_model.py`: Script to download and quantize various models.
--   `run_quantized_phi3.py`: Script to load the quantized model and run interactive inference.
+-   `run_quantized_model.py`: Script to load the quantized model and run interactive inference.
+-   `streamlit_app.py`: A Streamlit application for a user-friendly interface to select and interact with quantized models.

 ## Usage

-1.  **Quantize the Model:**
+1.  **Quantize a Model:**

-    Run the `quantize_phi3.py` script to download the model and quantize it to ONNX format for ARM64 dynamic quantization.
-This will create a directory named `phi3_quantized_model` containing the quantized model file (`model.onnx`).
+    Run the `quantize_model.py` script to download a model and quantize it to ONNX format.
+This will create a directory containing the quantized model file.

     ```bash
-    python3 quantize_phi3.py
+    python3 quantize_model.py
     ```

-2.  **Run Interactive Inference:**
+2.  **Run Interactive Inference (CLI):**

-    Once the model is quantized, run the `run_quantized_phi3.py` script.
+    Once a model is quantized, run the `run_quantized_model.py` script.
 This will load the quantized model and start an interactive session where you can enter prompts.

+    ```bash
+    python3 run_quantized_model.py
+    ```

+    Type your prompt and press Enter.
+The model's response will be displayed.
+Type `exit` or `quit` to end the session.

+3.  **Run Streamlit Application (GUI):**

+    For a more user-friendly experience, run the Streamlit application.
+This will provide a web interface to select and interact with quantized models.

+    ```bash
+    python3 -m streamlit run streamlit_app.py
+    ```

     ```bash
     python3 run_quantized_phi3.py